LafeLabs/actiongeometry/README.md

 [![](iconsymbols/fork.svg)](fork.html)

 Enter the name of the new page you want to create and click through the links to get to a new page one level down from this one.
 Repeat this in the "new map" field to make a new map, which is a stack of images, symbols, words and links in a general web page layout.
 Each Geometron page has a scroll and a map.
 The "main" page can be either a scroll or map.
 To see the map, click on its symbol, and to edit it click the edit icon from the map screen.
 The default map shows what the symbols mean that are used for editing.
 To see the current map value go to [data/currentmap.txt](data/currentmap.txt).
 Also, this JSON file can be edited directly using editor.php(see link below).
 Inventory is used to track inventory at a given factory or page.

+For new forks of this page, you would usually delete all the text seen here and put something custom to that new page appropriate for whatever it represents.
+Page forks can represent any kind of "thing" in the most generalized sense: places, ideas, people, objects, actions, collections of other things, etc.  This network of web elements can map to all the linguistic elements we use to describe our universe.
+It is a universal language, based on geometry(the ultimate language of the Universe as we find it outside our own minds).

 [Map](map.html):